qidoqga/thesis/myTests/transformer_model_parameters_and_variables.md

     Usage:
         Dropout helps prevent overfitting by randomly setting a fraction of the activations to zero during training.

+## 7. max_len
+    The maximum sequence length for which positional encodings are precomputed.

+    Usage:
+        Positional Encoding Module:
+            A matrix of shape (max_len, model_dim) is created to store the positional encodings.
+            Each row represents the encoding for a specific position in the input sequence.

+        Considerations:
+            Ensure that max_len is set to a value high enough to cover the longest sequences expected during training or inference.
+            If a sequence exceeds max_len, the module will only have encodings for the first max_len positions.

 # Components of the Model

 ## 1. Embedding Layer (self.embedding):